Professor-G/pyBIA/docs/source/Figures.rst

 - :download:`LoO_DIFFUSE_xgb <LoO_DIFFUSE_xgb>`
 - :download:`LoO_OTHER_xgb <LoO_OTHER_xgb>`

-As stated above, analyzing the OTHER objects in our training set using LoO, we can now determine which one of these sources should be included in the candidate catalog:
+As stated above, the OTHER objects in our training set were omitted from the candidate catalogs, but after analyzing these objects using LoO, we can now determine which one of these sources should be included in the candidate catalog:

 .. code-block:: python